semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

-* The value of `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` always references the `SEMAPHORE_PIPELINE_ARTEFACT_ID` of the pipeline specified in `.semaphore/semaphore.yml`
+* The value of `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` always references the `SEMAPHORE_PIPELINE_ARTEFACT_ID` of the pipeline specified in `.semaphore/semaphore.yml`.
+* Each promotion adds a new `SEMAPHORE_PIPELINE_X_ARTEFACT_ID`, where the value of `X` is increased by 1 from the biggest value of the previous pipeline.
 * The value of `SEMAPHORE_PIPELINE_1_ARTEFACT_ID` will always reference the `SEMAPHORE_PIPELINE_ARTEFACT_ID` of the pipeline of the first promotion of the current branch.
-* The value of `SEMAPHORE_PIPELINE_1_ARTEFACT_ID` will always reference the `SEMAPHORE_PIPELINE_ARTEFACT_ID` of the pipeline on the second promotion of the current branch.
+* The value of `SEMAPHORE_PIPELINE_2_ARTEFACT_ID` will always reference the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variables of the pipeline on the **second** **promotion** of the current branch.
 This rule keeps going.
-* Each promotion adds a new `SEMAPHORE_PIPELINE_X_ARTEFACT_ID`, where the value of `X` is increased by 1 from the bigger value of the previous pipeline.
 * If the values of `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_ARTEFACT_ID`
     are the same, then you are not on a **rebuild**.
 * Promotions work **linearly**.
-Therefore pipelines can use the Artefact IDs of previously defined pipelines as long as there is a shared path among them.
+Therefore pipelines can use the Artefact IDs of all previously defined pipelines as long as there is a shared path among them.
 Put simply, there must be a **direct**, linear connection between the pipelines you want to connect using Artefact IDs.
-* This means that if there is a split somewhere, only the Artefact IDs of the common path of one or more pipelines can be used as you cannot reference the pipelines from the other branch.
+* This means that if there is a split somewhere, only the Artefact IDs of the common path of one or more pipelines can be used as you cannot reference the pipelines from the other branch(es).
-* The `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable offers a convenient and standard way of using the Artefact ID of the current pipeline without the need for knowing the environment variable that holds the Artefact ID with the biggest number.
+* The `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable offers a convenient and standard way of using the Artefact ID of the current pipeline without the need for knowing the name of the environment variable with the biggest number that holds the current Artefact ID (`SEMAPHORE_PIPELINE_9_ARTEFACT_ID`).
-* If you promote a pipeline more than once, the Artefact ID of that pipeline, as well as the Artefact IDs of the pipelines that depend on that pipeline will change.
+* If you promote a pipeline more than once, the Artefact ID of that pipeline, as well as the Artefact IDs of the pipelines that are after that pipeline will change.
 However, the values of all previous Artefact IDs will remain the same.

 ## Two Examples

-Please note that both examples are using caching for reasons of simplicity.
+Please note that both examples are using *caching* for reasons of simplicity.
 They can be easily modified in order to store the generated Docker images to Docker Hub or to a similar service.